alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_impl.md

 ### Third Party Keys

-When submitting a token request to the NHS Digtal token endpoint third party applications are required to authenticate themselves ([see client authentication](explore_auth_code_flow#client-authentication)).
+When submitting a token request to the NHS Digtal token endpoint third party applications are required to authenticate themselves ([see Client Authentication](explore_auth_code_flow#client-authentication)).

 The NHS Digital implementation requires that this is done using the private_key_jwt method using the RSA256 algorithm.
 To support this mechanism the third party must generate its own RSA key pairs and publish the public key via a JWKS endpoint in the same fashion as described for the NHS Digital public keys above.